 Still, the FASTER findings keep pressure on old low-carb assumptions.
 If keto-adapted athletes can burn fat at rates once thought out of reach while protecting glycogen, then the real question is no longer whether fat adaptation works at all.
 It is where it actually changes performance, and where the body’s new efficiency still needs to be tested against the demands of the race.

-This article was produced by Prism’s automated news system from verified source data, official records, and press releases, then run through automated quality and moderation checks before publishing.
-The system is built and supervised by the people who set the standards it runs under.
-Read our full AI policy.
+Every story on Keto Diet Magazine is assembled by an automated editorial system that works from verified research, official records, and credible reporting, then clears automated accuracy and moderation checks before it goes live.
+The standards that system follows are set and overseen by the people who run the publication.
+Read our full editorial policy.